 Is Laser Hair Removal Permanent?

-Is Laser Hair Removal Painful?
+What does Laser Hair Removal feel like?

 Is Laser Hair Removal Suitable For Me?